alsprogrammer/Robotic_parts_for_children/README.md

 # Robotics Parts for 3D print
 Robic construction set – parts in STL format for 3D print.
-This set is derived from [Bitbeam Repository] (https://github.com/bitbeam/bitbeam/wiki/The-Bitbeam-project), but now it is almost completely reworked.
+This set is derived from [Bitbeam Repository](https://github.com/bitbeam/bitbeam/wiki/The-Bitbeam-project), but now it is almost completely reworked.

 ## What is Robic construction set?